bigmoby/fglair_for_homeassistant/README.md

 ## Known issues and missing features:

 - [x] Logging needs to be implemented
-- [x] The “powerful” functionality is implemented via the preset selections in the UI
+- [x] The "powerful" functionality is implemented via the preset selections in the UI
+- [x] Independent horizontal swing control (Home Assistant 2024.12+)
 - [ ] There are some other functionalities in the A/C which currently is not implemented.
 - [ ] Possibility to add external temperature sensor